 Even if you don’t get a full character history, you need to make one up and know as much about your character as possible.
 Make bold decisions.
 If they are wrong then the studio will tell you!

 The video game industry is gigantic and it’s fun to get involved.
 I’m a gamer to some extent and some of my favourite titles include Skyrim, Days Gone and Sniper Elite 4.
-I’m a PlayStation guy but I’ve been playing games since around 1982 on the Atari VCS!
+I’m a PlayStation guy but I’ve been playing games since around 1982, starting on the Atari VCS!

 Voice has come to play a major part in modern video games.
 For me, the acting can make or break a game.
 I’ve actually stopped playing certain games because the voice acting is so cringey and one-dimensional!
 Voice acting for video games requires the actor to commit just like they would for a stage show or making a movie.

-Anyhow, for next Christmas I’m going to ask for the Elder Scrolls board game…..then obviously that means I’ll be in the sequel to Skyrim!
+Anyhow, for next Christmas I’m going to ask for the Elder Scrolls board game…..then obviously that means I’ll be doing more voice acting for video games in the sequel to Skyrim!